Columbia Street House, Carlos Jiménez Design Studio, all images from Paul Hester, Hester + Hardaway Photographers

 The Rice School of Architecture has put together a special course for the general public and its starts tonight.
 You can register here.
 The first meeting will be led by Dean Sarah Whiting.
 She will give a “brief history of futures envisioned by architects,” setting the theme for the course.
 You will have a chance to learn from one of the world’s leading architectural thinkers not just about the past, but about new “specific futures envisioned by Rice faculty architects.”

 The Summer 2011 issue of Cite (86) was mailed and is at the Brazos Bookstore, CAMH, MFAH, Issues, Domy, River Oaks Bookstore, and other stores.
-Below is a letter from guest editors Katherine Howe and Rafael Longoria about this issue, followed by the Table of Contents.
+Below is a letter from guest editors Katherine Howe and Rafael Longoria about this issue.

 Houston is not only the largest American city without zoning, it is also the only sizable American city without a comprehensive plan.
 This does not mean that there are no planning efforts going on in Houston.
 There are plenty of well-intentioned master plans for different parts of town, but these tend to be limited to relatively small areas, or focused on specific functions, such as traffic or public art.
 For years, local governments have been eager to delegate planning functions to any private group willing to pick up the bill – a practice that puts less affluent neighborhoods at a clear disadvantage.